Trellis-Logic/meta-tegra/docs/mdbook/src/Flashing-the-Jetson-Dev-Kit.md

+## Scarthgap version

+Test to show we can switch to the scarthgap version

 This total-beginner's guide will walk you through the process of flashing a newly-generated image your Jetson development kit!
 The instructions here are for branches based off L4T R32.4.3 and later.
 (For earlier releases, click the revisions count, under the title, to go back to an earlier revision of the page.)